City problem · Geneva

 Open question

-If a US enterprise legal reviewer types your firm name and "regulatory" into a search bar tomorrow, do they get the four scan points in the first page of results, or do they get a polite Swiss summary that triggers escalation?
+If a US enterprise legal evaluator types your firm name and "regulatory" into a search bar tomorrow, do they get the four scan points in the first page of results, or do they get a polite Swiss summary that triggers escalation?

 The gap is paid in cycle time, repriced deals, and lost US enterprise share.